top of page

 To make this AI work, I first programmed a wildfire simulation model that simulates how a forest fire will spread based on certain assumptions and conditions.
 There are existing models for fire propagation, but they differ in precision and some are very time-consuming for a simulation: up to 4 days.
 My own model is fast, but unfortunately less realistic because of that: it runs 120 simulations in a minute.

 The model tests how well removing vegetation limits the spread of fire.
-The AI sometimes removed strips of forest in very convenient places, so that the fire did not spread far, but sometimes it didn't.
+The AI sometimes removed strips of forest in very logical places, so that the fire did not spread far, but sometimes it didn't.
 The genetic algorithm combines parts of the best cards (crossover; just like in genetics), until the new cards were no longer better than the older ones.
 This is called convergence.

 Figure 2: Results of the case study